 As of April 2015, National policy requires that developments of more than ten units (including residential, industrial, commercial and mixed-use sites) review the potential use of sustainable drainage strategies (SuDS).
 This is to achieve betterment on brownfield sites or restrict run-off rates to the greenfield.
 You may also need a surface water drainage strategy if you’re increasing the footprint of an existing site.

 If your development’s within an area designated as Flood Zones 2 and 3, or an area identified as having a surface water flooding problem, you’re also likely to need a drainage strategy.

 Even if your development doesn’t meet these criteria, Local Planning Authorities have the final say on who needs a strategy.
 It’s best to speak to your local planning office before you submit a planning application.

 To check if your site is in Flood Zone 2 or 3, you can contact us or take a look at national flood maps:

-The detailed drainage design provides construction details, such as pipe diameters, manhole locations and the results of on-site soil testing.
-Whether or not you’ll need it very much depends on the location, size and type of your development, as well the views of the EA, local utilities (water company) and your local planning authority.
+This very much depends on the location, size and type of your development, as well as the views of the EA and your local planning authority.